 It’s time for an example…

-I want to copy the file test_file.txt from the current directory on my local machine to the /var/tmp/ directory on a remote host with hostname test_host.
+I want to do a secure copy of the file test_file.txt from the current directory on my local machine to the /var/tmp/ directory on a remote host with hostname test_host.

-To copy the file to the remote host I will connect to it using the user test_user.
+To copy the file to the remote system I will connect to it using the user test_user.

 scp test_file.txt test_user@test_host:/var/tmp/